Koszul Duality for Quadratic Monomial Algebras: Preliminaries

 \section{Preliminaries}

-The aim of this section is to review the basic definitions and properties that will be used throughout the paper.
+The aim of this section is to recall the basic definitions and properties used throughout the paper.
 We begin by recalling that a \emph{\(k\)-linear category} is a category whose Hom-sets are \(k\)-vector spaces and whose composition maps are bilinear over \(k\).
 Throughout, \(\Lambda\) denotes a quadratic monomial algebra, which may be either locally finite-dimensional or finite-dimensional, and is regarded as a \(k\)-linear category.
-Unless stated otherwise, all \(\Lambda\)-modules are assumed to be left modules, viewed as covariant \(k\)-linear functors.
+Unless otherwise specified, all \(\Lambda\)-modules are assumed to be left modules, viewed as covariant \(k\)-linear functors.

 We first recall the definition of a quadratic monomial algebra.

 \begin{definition} A \emph{quadratic monomial algebra} is an algebra of the form

 where \(Q\) is a finite quiver and \(I \subset kQ\) is an ideal generated by quadratic monomials.
 We say that \(\Lambda\) is \emph{locally finite-dimensional} if each graded component \(\Lambda_i\) is finite-dimensional for all \(i \ge 0\), and \emph{finite-dimensional} if, in addition, the ideal \(I\) is admissible. \end{definition}